Aathi: Production

+Development

 Chandrasekhar bought the remake rights of Telugu film Athanokkade (2005) to make it in Tamil with his son Vijay.
+The film was produced by him under Suriyan Arts.
+He was credited as S. A. Chandrasekhara in title credits.
 Ramana, who earlier worked with Vijay in Thirumalai (2003) was selected to direct this film.
 Trisha was chosen to be the lead actress pairing with Vijay for third time after Ghilli (2004) and Thirupaachi (2005).
-Saikumar was chosen to portray the antagonist while Prakash Raj, Vivek, Naasar, Seetha and Manivannan were selected to portray supporting roles.
+Saikumar was chosen to portray the antagonist while Prakash Raj, Vivek, Nassar, Seetha and Manivannan were selected to portray supporting roles.